 - Must-try: Tart Session Ale is a crisp brew that packs a punch while leaving you craving more after every sip.

-You will find a variety of must-try beers at Remedy including their Espina Mexican Lager—a 4.2% ABV beer that's perfect for those warm summer days, their Queen Bee Imperial Honey Cream Ale—a 6.9% ABV sweet ale with a crisp finish, their Cow Tippah Chocolate Milk Stout—a 6.5% ABV glass of deliciousness that will bring you right back to your favorite childhood memories of drinking chocolate milk around the house.
-Are you craving a beer yet?
+At Remedy you will find a variety of must-try beers including their Espina Mexican Lager—a 4.2% ABV beer that's perfect for those warm summer days, their Queen Bee Imperial Honey Cream Ale—a 6.9% ABV sweet ale with a crisp finish, their Cow Tippah Chocolate Milk Stout—a 6.5% ABV glass of deliciousness that will bring you right back to your favorite childhood memories of drinking chocolate milk around the house.

 - Flagship beer: Queen Bee Imperial Honey Cream Ale is the most popular choice at Remedy Brewing Company.
 Utilizing generous proportions of locally sourced honey, this beer surprises you by drinking clean and sweet while finishing at a crisp 7.5% ABV.